Electronic Passport components and solutions for government printing works

 - We offer polycarbonate data pages for the highest level of security and the use of innovative security features combining optical and visual features for security-conscious printers.
 This includes the innovation of a secure Color picture in polycarbonate.

-- We offer more than 40 different security features: visually appealing, challenging to forge, and simple to verify with the naked eye or a passport scanner.
-These include unrivaled innovations, enabling almost limitless design potential to be combined with the highest security level.
+- We offer more than 40 security features: visually appealing, challenging to forge, and simple to verify with the naked eye or a passport scanner.
+These include unrivalled innovations, enabling almost limitless design potential to be combined with the highest security level.
 Moreover, our design experts can help you define the optimum choice of features to fit your needs and requirements.

 Thales ePassport components sustain the real-world stress of stringent day-to-day use and have a long lifetime of up to ten years in the field.